This week's community billboard

 IPSWICH:Women's wake-up brisk walk.
 Meet at Bob Gamble Park, King Edward Pde, East Ipswich, at 6am every Monday (except December).
 All women welcome.
 Get active and meet new friends.
 Foxxy 32023108.

 IPSWICH:Build confidence in public/impromptu speaking.
-Morning talkers, only daytime Toastmasters club in Ipswich meets 1st and 3rd Monday of the month, 10.15am-12.30pm.
+Morning talkers, only daytime Toastmasters club in Ipswich meets first and third Monday of the month, 10.15am-12.30pm.
 Upper floor, Humanities Building, South St. 0422410533.

 IPSWICH:IMP classes.
 Traditional Middle Eastern, Bollywood and Armenian dancing and drumming, 6pm.
 0414703842.